frankrdesilets/gpa-forecaster/README.md

 6. Run the application.

 ### Formatting an Input File
 There are two acceptable line formats in an input file:

 ```
 s semesterName
 c className,classGrade
 ```
 where *s* denotes a new semester, and *c* denotes a new class.
-Class names and grades are separated by a comma delimiter. </br>
+Class names and grades are separated by a comma delimiter, and as such are not able to be used in class names (for example, Schools, Society, and Diversity). </br>
 The set of acceptable classGrade values are: {A+, A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F}

 Spaces are considered, and as such the below line is incorrectly formatted: